tordj/WonderGUI/doc/guide/content/docs/widgets/containers_slots_and_children.md

 pPackPanel->slots.pushBack( { pWidget1, pWidget2, pWidget3 });
 ```

-You can also include slot Blueprints by creating and intializer_list with tuples of pointers and Blueprints, like this:
+You can also include slot Blueprints by creating an intializer_list with tuples of pointers and Blueprints, like this:

 ```c++
 pPackPanel->slots.pushBack( { {pWidget1, { .weight = 0.f }},